shmotamedi/shmotamedi/README.md

 ## Hi there 👋
-I am Dr. Shahryar Motamedi, an astrophysicist passionate about large-scale modeling and simulation of the universe.
+An astrophysicist passionate about large-scale modeling and simulation of the universe.

 ➡️ [my CV (PDF)](./CV.pdf)
 <!--